pjotrp/bioinformatics/README.md

 computational solutions where individual parts can be easily replaced.
 The manifesto also counters current trends in software licensing which are not truly free and open source (FOSS).
-We think such a **MANIFESTO** is necessary, even if history shows that software created with true FOSS licenses will ultimately prevail over less open licenses, including those licenses for academic use only.
+We think such a **MANIFESTO** is necessary, even though history suggests that software created with true FOSS licenses will ultimately prevail over less open licenses, including those licenses for academic use only.